Classic German Recipe: The German Jaegerschnitzel Hunter style is as popular as the Wiener Schnitzel. There are TWO variations:

 Information for Bread Crumbs

-The video below – in German – shows how to make the gravy first followed by the schnitzel making.
+The video below – it’s in German – shows how to make the gravy first followed by the schnitzel making.
 Even if you don’t speak German these steps are easy to follow.